 - 1. A label constructed using PVL may be attached embedded in the same file as the data object it describes, or detached residing in a separate file and pointing to the data file the label describes. - 2.
 All statements must be terminated by a <CR> <LF> pair.
-Semicolons may not be used to terminate statements. - 3.
+Semicolons may not be used to terminate statements - 3.
 Only alphanumeric characters and the underscore character may be used in data elements and undelimited text values (literals).
-In addition, data elements and

-- undelimited text values must begin with a letter. - 4.
+In addition, data elements and undelimited text values must begin with a letter. - 4.
 Keywords must be 30 characters or less in length. - 5.
 Keywords and standard values must be in upper case.
 Literals and strings may be in upper case, lower case, or mixed case. - 6.
-Comments must be contained on a single line, and a comment terminator (/) must be used.
+Comments must be contained on a single line, and a comment terminator (\/) must be used.
 Comments may not be embedded within statements.
 Comments may not be used on the same line as any statement if the comment precedes the statement.
 Comments may be on the same line as a statement if the comment follows the statement and is separated from the statement by at least one white space, but this is not recommended. - 7.
 Text values that cross line boundaries must be enclosed in double quotation marks (" "). - 8.
 Values that consist only of letters, numbers, and underscores and that begin with a letter may be used without quotation marks.
-All other text values must be enclosed in either single ('') or double ("") quotation marks. - 9.
-Sequences are limited to two dimensions.
+All other text values must be enclosed in either single (' ') or double (" '') quotation marks.

+- 9. Sequences are limited to two dimensions.
 Null (empty) sequences are not allowed.
 Sets are limited to one dimension.
 In other words, sets and sequences may not be used inside a set. - 10.
-Only the OBJECT, END_OBJECT, GROUP and END_GROUP aggregation markers may be used. - 11.
-Unit expressions are only allowed following numeric values (i.e., "DATA_ELEMENT = 7 <BYTES>" is valid. but "DATA_ELEMENT = MANY <METERS>" is not). - 12.
-Unit expressions may include only alphanumeric characters, the underscore, and the symbols "", "/", "(", ")", and "" (the last representing exponentiation). - 13.
+Only the OBJECT, END\OBJECT, GROUP and END\GROUP aggregation markers may be used. - 11.
+Unit expressions are only allowed following numeric values (i.e., "DATA\ELEMENT = 7 <BYTES>" is valid. but "DATA\ELEMENT = MANY <METERS>" is not). - 12.
+Unit expressions may include only alphanumeric characters, the underscore, and the symbols "\", "/", "(", ")", and "\\" (the last representing exponentiation). - 13.
 Signs may not be used in non-decimal numbers (i.e., "2#10001#" is valid, but "-2#10001#" and "2#-10001#" are not).
 Only the bases 2, 8, and 16 may be used for non-decimal numbers. - 14.
-Alternate time zones (e.g., YYYY-MM-DDTHH:MM:SS.SSS + HH:MM) may not be used.
-The only allowed time format is YYYY-MM-DDTHH:MM:SS.SSS. - 15.
-Values in integral parts of dates and times must be padded on the left with zeroes as necessary to fill the field.
-In other words, the first of April in the year 2001 must be written as "2001-04-01", not "2001-4-1"
+Alternate time zones (e.g., YYYY-MM-DDTHH:MM:SS.SSS + HH:MM) may not be used in a PDS label.
+The only allowed time formats are - (1) YYYY-MM-DDTHH:MM:SS.SSS. - (2) YYYY-DDDTHH:MM:SS.SSS.